Fans pay tribute to Coco Lee, Hong Kong singer who had international success

 Lin Jing, a fan from Fujian province in the southeast, said she admired Lee's smile and appearance, adding: “She was really talented.
 She always tried to improve and she inspired women to feel independent."

+Her close friend, Hsiao, said during the ceremony that she remembered watching Lee's performances as a student and thinking of her as a perfect idol.
+After they became friends in the entertainment industry, Lee encouraged Hsiao when she was lost and treated her as “a little sister.”

+“She brightened my life with her happiness and bravery.
+I will keep preserving her spirit,” Hsiao said in a quavering voice.

-In a video for her memorial service, actors and singers from Hong Kong, mainland China and Taiwan recalled their memories with Lee and mourned her death.
+In a video for the memorial service, actors and singers from Hong Kong, mainland China and Taiwan recalled their memories with Lee and mourned her death.

 Action star Jackie Chan said in the video that everyone was proud of her when she sang at the Oscars.